ttlion/sdtDBN/README.md

 >In UAI, pages 622–631, 2015. [http://auai.org/uai2015/proceedings/papers/329.pdf](http://auai.org/uai2015/proceedings/papers/329.pdf)

-## sdtDBNs as extension of tDBNs
+## sdtDBNs as an extension of tDBNs

-tDBNs only allow learning tDBNs using dynamic data and do not allow to make inference on the created tDBNs. sdtDBNs solve these issues, being an extension of tDBNs, to learn DBNs using both dynamic and static data and allowing the user to make inference on the learned DBNs.
+tDBNs only allow learning DBNs using dynamic data and do not allow neither to make inference on the created tDBNs nor to force some restrictions in the learned DBNs' structures. sdtDBNs solve these issues, being an extension of tDBNs, to learn DBNs using both dynamic and static data and allowing the user to make inference on the learned DBNs.
+In the sdtDBN framework, there can be defined restrictions (prior knowledge) in the learned networks, forcing some desired relations to be mandatory or forbidden.

 # Theoretical background of sdtDBNs

-The sdtDBN program was developed in the context of the Master's Thesis on Electrical and Computer Engineering of Tiago Leão, at Instituto Superior Técnico, Lisbon.
-The Thesis is available at **Thesis document or written article yet to be inserted here**, in which all theorical background of sdtDBNs is properly explained.
+The sdtDBN program was developed in the context of the Master's Thesis in Electrical and Computer Engineering of Tiago Leão, at Instituto Superior Técnico, Lisbon.
+The Thesis is available at **Thesis document or written article yet to be inserted here**, in which all theorical background of sdtDBNs is rigorously explained.

 # Current release and libraries

 ## Current release

-The program is currently in version 0.0.1 and can be downloaded [here](sdtDBN_v0_0_1.jar).
+The program is currently in its version v0.0.1 and can be downloaded [here](sdtDBN_v0_0_1.jar).
 The program comes in an executable jar and its usage is explained and exemplified in this webpage.

 ## External libraries

-Just as tDBN, the sdtDBN implementation uses two external libraries:
+Just as the tDBN implementation, the sdtDBN implementation uses two external libraries:

 - [opencsv](http://opencsv.sourceforge.net/), for parsing CSV files;

 - [Apache Commons CLI](http://commons.apache.org/proper/commons-cli/), for parsing command line options.

-# How to use the sdtDBN program?

-## Graphical User Interface (GUI) of the sdtDBN program
+# Graphical User Interface (GUI) of the sdtDBN program

 While this website explains how to use the sdtDBN program using the command line, there is also a GUI available to use the sdtDBN program.
 Check [https://ttlion.github.io/sdtDBNsGUI/](https://ttlion.github.io/sdtDBNsGUI/), where details on how to use the developed GUI are provided, together with the most recent version of the GUI.

-## Program usage
+# Program usage

 The usage of the sdtDBN program can be found by running: